 • home

 • What are the limits to my use of the Education Edition software?

 1. ArcGIS Education Edition software may only be used for educational, research, and academic purposes and not for commercial use or resale.
-The term of use is for one year (365 days), which starts upon registration of the Education Edition software.
+The term of use is until end of June of each year, and the license will need to be renewed then.

+• home